GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 Apparently, she was still in some sort of coma.
 Occasionally she would attempt to mumble something, but... according to Akiho, she wasn't able to hold a proper conversation.
 So all she could do was sit by her side and listen.

-<div class="text-italic">*“...you've only... ever been average.”*</div>
+<div class="text-italic">“...you've only... ever been average.”</div>

-Back then — even if just for a few moments —  she seemed like her past self.
+Back then—even if just for a few moments— she seemed like her past self.
 Having returned to the very same person we knew ever since our childhood.
 Now, however...
 Misa-nee appeared a lot more distant than ever before.

 Just how many days would pass by until she woke up?
-And the very moment her eyes were about to open... just what would remain — of that boastful and incredibly haughty Misa-nee, the two of us came to like that much?
+And the very moment her eyes were about to open... just what would remain—of that boastful and incredibly haughty Misa-nee, the two of us came to like that much?

 Shaking of my memories, I took out my PokeCom and opened the documents viewer.